 \section{Our Proposed Adaptive Continuous Adversarial Training (ACAT)}

-Our objective is to continuously apply adversarial training to the model during continuous training sessions.
-In other words, Our approach aims to analyze data while undergoing continuous adversarial training using an ML model designed for identifying adversarial input samples to reduce the effect of adversarial attacks on ML models.
+Our objective is to continuously apply adversarial training to the model during ongoing training sessions.
+In other words, our approach aims to analyze data while undergoing continuous adversarial training using an ML model designed to identify adversarial input samples, reducing the impact of adversarial attacks on ML models.
 As depicted in Figure \ref{fig:A_CAT}, the architecture of our proposed approach includes the following components:

 {\bf Pre-processing:} Pre-processing is the first step in ACAT.
 It is a crucial phase in ML involving the refinement of raw data to optimize its suitability for learning algorithms, thereby enhancing overall model performance.
 There are standard steps for pre-processing and in ACAT, the exact nature of pre-processing depends on the target applications domain (e.g. SPAM, network traffic, etc.).
 We explain our pre-processing for our SPAM problem evaluation in Section ~\ref{detailedPP}.